-Please contact me if you have any questions:
+Please contact us if you have any question:

 New study finds millions of British homes are too humid or too dry